-Primary Role as a Breast Nurse Navigator:
+Role of the Breast Nurse Navigator

-- Initiate communication with patients upon learning they have a suspicious mammogram or a positive finding. - Collaborate with members of the patient's medical team. - Support physicians and their office staff in the comprehensive care of breast cancer patients, including consultation regarding resources and services. - Educate patient and family about specific cancer diagnoses and treatment options and how to handle side effects of treatment. - Guide breast health patients through the health care system by assisting with access issues and helping them arrive prepared to ask the right questions. - Act as clinicians, care coordinators, educators and counselors for patients and families. - Improve patient outcomes through education, support and monitoring.
+- Connect with patients upon learning they have a suspicious mammogram or other finding. - Collaborate with members of the patient's medical team. - Support physicians and their office staff in the comprehensive care of breast cancer patients, including consultation regarding resources and services. - Guide breast health patients through the health care system by assisting with access issues and helping them arrive prepared to ask the right questions.

-- Coordinate care with other health care providers such as nutritionists, social workers, clergy and counselors. - Coordinate and facilitate Tumor Board meetings with medical staff. - Connect patients to community and social support services. - Facilitate patient interaction and communication with health care staff and providers to get questions answered. - Provide breast health education to individuals and groups. - Provide a learning library for patients that includes language-specific materials. - Assist breast health patients in finding ways to pay for their breast health care. - Help patients find balance during cancer treatment. - Help patients learn about image enhancement.
+- Coordinate care with other health care providers such as nutritionists, social workers, clergy and counselors. - Connect patients to community and social support services. - Facilitate patient interaction and communication with health care staff and providers to get questions answered. - Help patients find balance during cancer treatment.